Invoice Factoring

 What Is Invoice Factoring?

-Invoice Factoring (also sometimes called accounts receivable factoring or financial factoring) is a business finance product that provides funding against unpaid sales invoices, along with a managed credit control service.
+Invoice Factoring (also sometimes called accounts receivable factoring, financial factoring, or debt factoring) is a business finance product that provides funding against unpaid sales invoices, along with a managed credit control service.

 Is Debt Factoring Different?